janeyrinn/karmayoga/README.md

 1. Responsive to different screen sizes.
 2. Supported by Chrome, Opera, and Firefox browsers.
 3. Adapted for users with special accessibility requirements where possible.
-4. There will be multiple pages: Landing page, all products page, product detail page, shopping bag, checkout page, successfull check out page, profile page, login page, sign up page, delete/edit product page, contact form page, favourites page, 404 error and 500 error page.
+4. There will be multiple pages: Landing page, all products page, product detail page, cart, checkout page, successfull check out page, profile page, login page, sign up page, delete/edit product page, contact form page, favourites page, 404 error and 500 error page.

         - Each page will have a navigation header
         - Each page will have a footer